Navigation skipped

 How to check your credit score

-3. Under the profile section, select My Credit Score
+3. Under the general section, select My Credit Score.

 Access your credit score with CreditView® on our digital banking app